-Budapest, Hungary – Hungary and Poland are the first and third fastest-growing economies in the EU, cementing their place among the most dynamic and attractive markets in Europe.
+Budapest, Hungary – Hungary and Poland have the first and third strongest GDP growth in the EU, cementing their place among the most dynamic and attractive markets in Europe.

 According to the EU’s statistical office, which just released the latest GDP growth figures for the second quarter of 2019, Hungary remains Europe’s top-performer.

 With a GDP growth rate of 1.1% compared to the previous quarter and 5.2% compared to the same quarter last year, Hungary is the number one fastest-growing economy in the bloc, ahead of Romania (4.6% growth year-on-year).

 At the third place, Poland’s economy continues to expand at a robust pace, growing by 0.8% compared to the first quarter and 4.2% compared to the same period last year – albeit a slight slowdown compared to previous months.